yyutong/tp/docs/DeveloperGuide.md

 Given below is the class diagram of the `ExpenseBook` class.

-Fig. Class Diagram for ExpenseBook.
+Fig. Class Diagram for Expense.
 ![ExpenseClassDiagram](images/ExpenseClassDiagram.png)

 Given below is an example usage scenario and how the mechanism of viewing an expense behaves at each step.